mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 ## The Web Server

 We'll start with a minimal app using [Flask](http://flask.pocoo.org), a Python web framework.
 It has two endpoints.
-Visiting the root renders some HTML.
+Visiting the root renders HTML.
 Sending a POST request to `/runtask` triggers a computationally expensive task (which we'll define later).

 ```python
 # server.py